3saster/fullscrn_huds/readme.txt

 				  + Choose between 5 different fonts
                        4) Adds 12-16 CVARS to your GZDoom ini, starting with "fullhud_"

-Known issues         : [LZDOOM] Stats using "Console Font" may appear in wrong position (too high)
+Known issues         : [CHEX] Logo replacement will only look good if default STBAR graphics are
-                       [CHEX] Logo replacement will only look good if default STBAR graphics are used (with blue background)
+                              used (with blue background)